 Third Generation, or 3rd Gen, AHSS builds on the previously developed 1st Gen AHSS (DP, TRIP, CP, MS, and PHS) and 2nd Gen AHSS (TWIP), with global commercialization starting around 2020.
 3rd Gen AHSS are multi-phase steels engineered to develop enhanced formability as measured in tensile, sheared edge, and/or bending tests.
 Typically, these steels rely on retained austenite in a bainite or martensite matrix and potentially some amount of ferrite and/or precipitates, all in specific proportions and distributions, to develop these enhanced properties.

 For more details on AHSS metallurgy, 3rd Gen steels and much more, visit the new online AHSS Application Guidelines for a full database of information.
-See Defining Steels, particularly, for a more details on that topic.
+See Defining Steels, particularly, for more details on this topic.